tyreepearson/field-workshops-terraform/docs/index.md

   - Each occurrence of a resource is referred to as a **Resource Instance.**
   - This code will create two **Instances** of the resource since count was set to 2.

+???

+everyone should know this but this a resource, it has attributes to build resources.
 ---
 name: methodology-4
 # Integrate with Terraform Cloud